DerpNerdd/portfolio_rhythm_git/README.md

 Install Unity Hub or directly install Unity version 2022.3.6f1 LFS and open the project there

+While the settings should be saved, make a WebGL build and disable the gzip formatting for faster build times, preferably call the build "FinishedBuild"

 If wishing to edit the React Portion:

 ```bash